-The ASA National Softball Hall of Fame and Museum was established in 1957.
-Once the ASA moved to Oklahoma City January 1, 1966 after having its offices in Newark, NJ, the decision to establish a Hall of Fame Building in OKC was made in January of 1965.
+The National Softball Hall of Fame and Museum was established in 1957.
+Once USA Softball moved to Oklahoma City January 1, 1966 after having its offices in Newark, NJ, the decision to establish a Hall of Fame Building in Oklahoma City was made in January of 1965.
 Groundbreaking ceremonies for the Hall of Fame were held December 19, 1970 in Oklahoma City.
-The late John Nagy, former Cleveland Metro commissioner, was ASA president at that time.
+The late John Nagy, former Cleveland Metro commissioner, was USA Softball President at that time.
 Hall of Famers Harold (Shifty) Gears and Carolyn Thome Hart were among those attending the ceremonies.

 The National Softball Hall of Fame was officially dedicated May 26, 1973 in Oklahoma City.
 The building was opened to the public July 1, 1973.

-The first of two additions to the ASA Hall of Fame/ASA Headquarters was started July 5, 1976 and completed July 13, 1977 for an additional 4,350 square feet of space.
+The first of two additions to the National Softball Hall of Fame/USA Softball Headquarters was started July 5, 1976 and completed July 13, 1977 for an additional 4,350 square feet of space.
 Dedication ceremonies for the expansion were held July 23, 1977.
-Counting the Hall of Fame/ASA Headquarters and the ASA Hall of Fame, there is 28,406 square feet of space.
+Counting the National Softball Hall of Fame/USA Softball Headquarters and the ASA Hall of Fame Complex, there is 28,406 square feet of space.

 A second expansion was added July of 1980 for an additional 5,182 square feet of space, with total footage 18,140 square feet of space.

-The ASA National Softball Hall of Fame and Museum has 366 members with two categories of membership: players and non players.
+The National Softball Hall of Fame and Museum has 394 members with two categories of membership: players and non players.
 Within the player category, there are five categories: Men's/Women's Fast Pitch, Men's/Women's Slow Pitch and Modified Pitch.
 Within the non player category, there are five different divisions one can be nominated in: Commissioner, Meritorious Service, Umpire, Managers and Sponsors.
 A nominee needs 75 percent (nine votes) of the votes cast by the 12 member Hall of Fame Committee to be elected.
-Annual inductions are held at the ASA Annual Meeting.
+Annual inductions are held at the USA Softball Annual Meeting.